Spirochetes

 • Used in susceptible exposed to infection.

-3. Combined immunization.
+3. Combined Immunization.

 • It consists of an alum-containing preparation like an alum-precipitated toxoid.